pulumi/registry/themes/default/content/registry/packages/consul/installation-configuration.md

 ## Configuring The Provider

-Once obtained, there are two ways to communicate your configuration parameters to Pulumi:
+Pulumi relies on the Consul SDK to authenticate requests from your computer to HashiCorp Consul.
+Your credentials are never sent to pulumi.com.
+Once the credetials are obtained, there are two ways to communicate your configuration parameters to Pulumi:

 1. Set the environment variable `CONSUL_HTTP_ADDR`: